Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 \subsection{Clutter Suppression Techniques}

 Rich multipath in mobile networks creates another challenge for sensing parameter estimation in PMNs.
 In a typical environment, BSs receive many multipath signals that are originated from permanent or long-period static objects.
 These signals are useful for communications, but for a fixed BS, they are generally not of interest for continuous sensing because they bear little new information.
 Such undesirable multipath signals are known as \textit{clutter} in the traditional radar literature.
 In PMNs, we treat multipath signals as clutter if they remain largely unchanged and have near-zero Doppler frequencies over a period of interest.
-A lot of clutter could be present in the received signals because the rich multipath environment of mobile networks.
-Clutter contains little information and is better to be removed from the signals being sent to the sensing parameter estimator.
+A lot of clutter could be present in the received signals because of the rich multipath environment of mobile networks.
+Clutter contains little information and is better to be removed from the signals sent to the sensing parameter estimator.
+In \cite{7421368}, the inner bounds of the impact of clutter on the performance of JCAS is evaluated.
+It is shown that clutter originating from motion objects can significantly degrade the inner bounds of the performance.

 There may be two ways of clutter suppression, as shown in Fig. \ref{fig-clutter}: doing suppression after or before estimating the sensing parameters.
 The former does not introduce signal distortion for sensing parameter estimation, and the latter can reduce the unknown sensing parameters to be estimated.
 High-end military/domestic radar can simultaneously detect and track hundreds of objects, and the capability is built on advanced hardware such as huge antenna arrays of hundreds and thousands of antenna elements.
 Thus both ways can be applied.
 For a PMN BS with only tens of antennas and limited signal bandwidth, the sensing capability largely depends on the sensing algorithm, which is closely related to the number of unknown parameters.
 Most existing parameter estimation algorithms require more measurements than unknown parameters and the estimation performance typically degrades with the number of unknown parameters increasing.
 Therefore, it is crucial to identify and remove non-information-bearing clutter signals before applying sensing parameter estimation.